Holsworthy, New South Wales: History

 The area was named after Holsworthy, Devon, England, where Governor Lachlan Macquarie married Elizabeth Campbell on November 3, 1807.
 It was originally spelt Holdsworthy until after World War II, when the 'd' was dropped.

 This land was occupied by the Tharawal people.
 With the arrival of the First Fleet, indigenous people were pushed back from their traditional lands in the area surrounding Sydney.
 In 1795, explorers George Bass and Matthew Flinders explored the Georges River, and in 1798, grants of land for farming were made in the area.
 The soil was good and crops of corn, wheat, and vegetables were soon being harvested.

 However, tensions developed with the Tharawal.
 In 1801, Governor King ordered soldiers to fire on the aborigines to keep them from settler's properties.
 By 1815, Governor Macquarie declared a state of open warfare against aborigines in the Georges River area and forbade them carrying weapons within a mile of any British settlement.
 Ultimately, the British prevailed.

 A settlement named Eckersley was established in 1835 on what is now military land.
 By the 1880s, a number of vineyards were established in the area.
 The land was acquired by the army in 1913.
 During World War I, it was home to a large internment camp for civilians of German or Austro-Hungarian background.
 The camp absorbed prisoners from the infamous Torrens Island Concentration Camp in 1915.
 The modern village of Holsworthy evolved after World War II to the north, with the barracks to the south.
 The streets are named with a military theme, such as Tarakan, Bardia, Wewak, Lae, Brunei, Finschhafen, Madang, Gona, Anzac, Light Horse, Infantry, Cavalry, Sabre, Gunners Row, and Trooper Row.
 In Anzac Village, Australian Generals are remembered with Birdwood, Monash, Bridges, and Blamey.

+Following World War II, a push was convened to develop suburban areas on the outskirts of Sydney as part of a broader trend of suburban expansion.
+However, Holsworthy remained somewhat semi-rural during the early post-war years, with agricultural activities still taking place alongside the military presence beside the barracks.

 The Holsworthy bushland retains many indigenous sites and has been referred to as "Sydney's Kakadu".
 There are more than 500 significant Tharawal sites in the area, including campsites, tool-making sites, and rock art.
 The art is mostly engravings of hands, boomerangs, animals, birds, and fish.